Vanishing of Brauer classes on K3 surfaces under reduction: Introduction

 \subsection{Strategy of the proof}

-The proof of \Cref{main} relies on Arakelov intersection theory on integral models of toroidal compactifications of GSpin Shimura varieties.
-We interpret the locus $\cS(X,\alpha)$ as an intersection locus of $\mathscr{S}$ with a family of special divisors in a Shimura variety with level structure at $r$, the geometric torsion order of $\alpha$.
-Following a method initiated by Charles in \cite{charles-exceptional-isogenies} and generalized in \cite{sstt}, see also \cite{maulik-shankar-tang-K3,shankar-tang,maulik-shankar-tang}, we control the intersection numbers of $\mathscr{S}$ with a sequence of special divisors indexed by integers $m$ at archimedean and non-archimedean places and compare the order of growths.
+The proof of \Cref{main} relies on Arakelov intersection theory on integral models of toroidal compactifications of GSpin Shimura varieties as developed in \cite{sstt} and \cite{tayouboundary} and is local-global in nature.
+If we denote by $r$ the torsion order of $\alpha$ in $\mathrm{Br}(X_{\overline{K}})$, also called \emph{the geometric torsion order of $\alpha$}, then we interpret the locus $\cS(X,\alpha)$ as an intersection locus of $\mathscr{S}$ with a family of special divisors in a Shimura variety $\widetilde{\mathcal{M}}_r$ with level structure of level $r$.
+Following a method initiated by Charles in \cite{charles-exceptional-isogenies} and generalized in \cite{sstt,tayouboundary} (see also \cite{maulik-shankar-tang-K3,shankar-tang,maulik-shankar-tang} for the function field setting), we control the global and local intersection numbers of $\mathscr{S}$ with a sequence of special divisors indexed by integers $m$ at archimedean and non-archimedean places and compare the order of growths.
 If there were only finitely many primes where $\alpha$ vanishes, then this means that the intersection is supported at finitely many primes independent of $m$.
-As $m$ grows, we get a contradiction by comparing the order of growths of the local and global estimates.
-The assumption on the rank is used at this level, as the results of \cite{sstt} are valid only when the rank of the transcendental lattice is at least 5, and the case of rank 3 follows from \cite{frei-hassett-alvarado}.
+As $m$ grows, we get a contradiction by comparing the order of growths of the local and the global estimates.